vamsikrishna2049/maven/nodes.md

 7. **deploy** - done in the build environment, copies the final package to the remote repository for sharing with other developers and projects.

-**site** - Generates project documentation and reports, usually in HTML format.
+**site** - Generates project documentation and reports, usually in 'HTML' format.
 Lifecycle handles the creation of your project's web site.

 Ex: